itzrossyo/Birmingham-egg-milestone-project/README.md

 - Contact Us Page.

-  - Form
+  - Form.

-    The form contains fields for the users name, email address and checkboxes giving a reason for contact and a text area for the user to add further information.
+    - The form contains fields for the users name, email address and checkboxes giving a reason for contact and a text area for the user to add further information.
 The user submits the form using the submit button.
 Users must fill in the name, email and text area fields to be able to submit the form.
 If they don't a tooltip will guide them to fill in any information they have missed.

 ### Accessibility